Crankbrothers M19 Review

 With a total of 19 tools, the M19 has pretty much everything you will ever need to handle trailside repairs and adjustments.
 It comes equipped with all the usual hex key sizes, 2, 2.5, 3, 4, 5, 6, and 8mm.
 It also has a Torx 10, Torx 25, #1 and #2 Phillips, and a flat head screwdriver.
 The chain tool is quality and has size 0, 1, 2, and 3 spoke wrenches, as well as 8mm and 10mm box wrenches integrated into its design.
 It also comes with a slick brushed aluminum case.
 The case weighs 38g, so we opted to use the tool without it most of the time, but its there should you chose to use it.

-The M19 is one of the best in the test for ergonomics.
+The M19 was one of the most ergonomic traditional design tools we tested.
 The aluminum side plates are round and have some texture added to their center to enhance your grip.
 All of the tools fold cleanly in from both ends between the two side plates.
 The 3.5" length of the tool fits nicely across the palm, making it one of the most comfortable and secure tools to hold onto.
-From a comfort in hand standpoint, the M19 is one of our highest rated tools, tied with the Specialized EMT Pro MTB in this regard.
-The M19 edges the EMT Pro out for its size, however, as the additional length of the M19 enhances the grip in general, especially for hard wrenching efforts.
+From a comfort-in-hand standpoint, the M19 is one of our highest-rated tools.
+The length of the M19 enhances the grip in general, especially for hard-wrenching efforts.

 The length of the tools and bits on the M19 is also excellent.
 They are some of the longest in the test, similar in length to those on the Blackburn Tradesman which is roughly the same overall shape and size as the M19.
 This length makes it easier to reach most of the bolts and heads you need while not being so long that the tool gets in the way of itself.